Kayara

-Kayara is a 2025 English-language animated adventure film directed and written by Cesar Zelada.
+Kayara is a 2025 animated adventure film directed and written by Cesar Zelada.
 The film stars Naomi Serrano as the titular character, who dreams of joining the all-male Chasqui messenger group, and challenges traditions and gender norms to pursue her ambition.

 Premise

 Long ago, the Inca Messengers (Chasquis), were fast, strong and exclusively male.
 Determined to become the first female to break into the exclusive league of the Incan Empire’s messengers, Kayara embarks on a daring quest.
 Along the way she defends the undiscovered Golden City from the great dangers of exploitation and saves her friends and family from unexpected threats.